TheMrSheldon/netspeak4-application-ngrams/include/netspeak/regex/README.md

-# `netspeak.regex`
+\dir netspeak/regex

-This namespace contains all classes for Netspeak's in-memory regex index.
-This includes the index itself and all classes for regex query parsing, validation, and optimization.
+\brief This folder contains all classes for Netspeak's in-memory regex index.
+This includes the index itself and all
+    classes for regex query parsing, validation, and optimization.